Overview

 Gaze: avoids region

-Fires when gaze stays OUTSIDE the rect for at least min_dwell_ms.
-Useful for nudging attention back to where you want it.
+The inverse.
+Fires when your gaze stays outside the rectangle for long enough.
+Good for pulling attention back where you want it.

 Looks away

-Fires once when the user's face leaves the camera for at least min_duration_ms and then returns.
-Use this to pull attention back.
+Fires once when your face leaves the camera for long enough and then comes back.

 Blinks